 Most integer instructions can execute in one cycle.
-For details about timing see table TBD.
+For details about timing see Table 8.
+Execution Time of Integer Instructions.

 MAC Unit

 The MAC unit executes DSP MAC operations.
 MAC operations are 32x32 with 48-bit accumulator.
 MAC unit is fully pipelined and can accept new MAC operation in each new clock cycle.